AAHKS 2026

 How much does a booth cost at AAHKS?

-An all-in 10×10 booth at AAHKS runs roughly $14,000–$25,000, including space rental, drayage, electrical, carpet, and basic services.
+An all-in 10×10 booth at AAHKS is estimated at roughly $14,000-$25,000, including space rental, drayage, electrical, carpet, and basic services.
 Travel, staffing, and booth display are additional.
+Confirm exact pricing with the show organizer.

 How many people attend AAHKS?